nexiality/documentation/release/nexial-core-v3.0.changelog.md

 #### Fixes
 - remove erroneous data output generation in `#summary` worksheet.
 - ensure `nexial.lastOutcome` to set to `false` when exception occurs.
+- update Nexial internal use of web service functionality so that such use is not affected by user's configuration and project artifacts.
 #### Improvements
 - [bin/nexial-script-update](../userguide/BatchFiles#nexial-script-update): add optional flag to automatically rename duplicate activity names found in the same scenario.